Analysis-Indian airlines risk consolidation, plane repossessions amid COVID-19 surge

-Passenger traffic fell nearly 30% in April from a month before and has halved again so far in May, forcing even the country’s biggest and most cashed-up carrier, IndiGo, to gear up for the storm.
+Passenger traffic fell by nearly 30% in April from a month before and has halved again so far in May, forcing even the country’s biggest and most cashed-up carrier, IndiGo, to act.

-IndiGo’s parent, Interglobe Aviation, will meet on Friday to consider an equity raising, just months after it abandoned plans to raise up to 40 billion rupees ($543 million) in January due to a speedy recovery in travel.
+IndiGo’s parent, Interglobe Aviation, met on Friday to consider an equity raising, just months after it abandoned plans to raise up to 40 billion rupees ($543 million) in January in response to a speedy recovery in travel.

+InterGlobe’s board has decided to continue exploring all options to increase liquidity, including by way of a share sale to institutional investors, the company told the stock exchange.

-With traffic plummeting, according to aviation ministry data, IndiGo’s cash burn is expected to rise to $3.4 million a day - a level last seen in September - from $2 million a day at the end of 2020, said an analyst who tracks the company.
+With traffic plummeting, according to aviation ministry data, IndiGo’s cash burn is expected to rise to $3.4 million a day - a level last seen in September - from $2 million a day at the end of 2020, an analyst who tracks the company said.

 This means IndiGo, which has more than a 50% share of the market, may look to raise $543 million to $679 million amounting to at least two quarters of cash burn, said the analyst, who declined to be named as he was not authorised to speak publicly.

-While IndiGo is seen as a survivor, the situation is far worse for a suite of smaller carriers, particularly those without large backers, some of which were already struggling before the coronavirus hit, say analysts.
+While IndiGo is seen as a survivor, the situation is worse for smaller carriers, particularly those without large backers, some of which were struggling before the novel coronavirus hit, analysts say.

-“India hasn’t provided much government assistance or support so the private airlines will need to turn to the private sector,” said independent aviation analyst Brendan Sobie.
+“India hasn’t provided much government assistance or support so the private airlines will need to turn to the private sector,” independent aviation analyst Brendan Sobie said.

 The cash call comes as Indian carriers are expected to report total losses of $4-$4.5 billion in the fiscal year that ended on March 31 and will lose a similar amount this year, aviation consultancy CAPA India said in a note this week.